 - Migrate on time, on budget.

 Move to the cloud with confidence, knowing that you have complete and accurate insight into how long migration will take, the level of effort involved, and what it’ll cost once you migrate.

-As businesses become ever more data-driven, build out more big data workloads, and adopt newer cloud technologies, it will become ever more important to be able to see everything in context, let AI take much of the heavy lifting and manual investigation off the shoulders of data teams already stretched too thin, and manage, troubleshoot, and optimize data applications/pipelines at scale.
+As businesses become ever more data-driven, build out more modern data stack workloads, and adopt newer cloud technologies, it will become ever more important to be able to see everything in context, let AI take much of the heavy lifting and manual investigation off the shoulders of data teams already stretched too thin, and manage, troubleshoot, and optimize data applications/pipelines at scale.